OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaToonMaterial.md

         default: 0.0500000007451

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls how the diffuse ligthing falls off.
+        <p class="scene-class-attr-comment">Controls how the diffuse ligthing falls off.
 Values greater than 0.0 shift the falloff point closer to the light source and values less than 0.0 shift the falloff point further away</p>

     </p>